Fabernovel drives innovation and agility with Slack

 With its passion for innovation, Fabernovel was an early adopter of Slack, the secure channel-based messaging platform.
-After trying it out in 2014, Stéphane Distinguin, the founder and CEO at Fabernovel, quickly saw Slack’s potential.

-‘We needed to limit emails in our day-to-day management,’ Distinguin says.
-‘We felt there was something to explore with Slack, and our intuition was right.’
+After trying it out in 2014, Stéphane Distinguin, the founder and CEO at Fabernovel, quickly saw Slack’s potential.“We needed to limit emails in our day-to-day management,” Distinguin says.
+“We felt there was something to explore with Slack, and our intuition was right.”

-Today, Fabernovel is right at home in Slack.
-Teams use channels as command centres for internal and external communication and accessing institutional knowledge.
+Today Fabernovel is right at home in Slack.
+Teams use channels as command centers for internal and external communication and accessing institutional knowledge.
 With its fun, user-friendly interface, Slack makes it easy for employees to work more efficiently each day.

 Increasing productivity with Slack integrations

-Slack is a flexible, best-in-class solution, and organisations can tailor the platform to custom fit their needs with hundreds of apps and integrations.
-For example, Fabernovel’s engineers were able to optimise their Slack workspace by integrating Rollbar, which follows production errors in real time.
-The app allows developers to react quickly in the event of a crash, warn co-workers and keep them in the know with status updates.
+Slack is a flexible, best-of-breed solution, and organizations can tailor the platform to custom fit their needs with hundreds of apps and integrations.
+For example, Fabernovel’s engineers were able to optimize their Slack workspace by integrating Rollbar, which follows production errors in real time.
+The app allows developers to react quickly in the event of a crash, warn coworkers and keep them in the know with status updates.

 Lucca, the human resources information system, also seamlessly integrates with Slack, allowing Fabernovel employees to update their statuses when working remotely.
 This is a feature that has become essential during the Covid-19 pandemic.

-Like any organisation, Fabernovel has unique use cases that require customised solutions.
-With Slack, it’s easy for the developers to create customised integrations, including an on-demand temporary Wi-Fi code generator.
+Like any organization, Fabernovel has unique use cases that require custom solutions.
+With Slack, it’s easy for the developers to create custom integrations, including an on-demand temporary Wi-Fi code generator.
 With this app, Fabernovel can offer all its visitors, such as potential and existing customers and service providers, a temporary Wi-Fi code upon request.

-Fabernovel also created a customised tool for managing API specifications, and has integrated this process into Slack.
-Front-end developers now have access to a daily summary of API changes for their projects in individual Slack channels, and know exactly where all the moving parts stand.
+Fabernovel also created a custom tool for managing API specifications and has integrated this process into Slack.
+Front-end developers now have access to a daily API-changes summary for their projects in individual Slack channels and know exactly where all the moving parts stand.

-‘Formalising this process by giving a well-formulated, well-presented project summary – and we worked very hard on the wording and the format for that – has really helped with the adoption of the tool,’ says Hache.
+“Formalizing this process by giving a well-formulated, well-presented project summary—and we worked very hard on the wording and the format for that—has really helped with the adoption of the tool,” says Hache.

 Fabernovel even created a customer quiz tool for employee training.
 This central knowledge base contains multiple-choice questions to help employees train for certification in Scrum, an agile project management framework.